AcunatomyConditionsTendinitis

 Resolution or Maintenance

 Every case is different.
-This is a general framework — your treatment plan will be tailored to what we find in your assessment.
+Your plan is tailored to what we find in your assessment.

-What resolution looks like
+What resolution looks like for your tendon.

-Wearing a brace as a daily accessory
+The brace as a daily accessory.

-Forgetting you ever needed one.
+Forgetting you needed one.

 Never had acupuncture before? →